 1.5.1 Land Application

 This Phase 1 DCP applies to the initial precincts as identified in the Aerotropolis SEPP and WSAP.
+The Phase 1 DCP does not apply to the Airport site.

 Note: This DCP does not apply to Commonwealth owned land.